 Note: I built the campervan cupboard using the 'carcassing method' rather than the 'dado method'.
 You can learn more about campervan carpentry here.

-1. Build the support frame
+Step #1: Build the support frame

 The first step is to build the support frame.
 You can use 1X1, 2X1, or 2X2 carcassing timber for this.
 The suggested dimension for the campervan cupboard depth is 600mm.
 It will be the full height of the van, so about 180 cm for an insulated high roof van.

 To ensure the angles of the cuboid frame are at 90° angles, you should use a carpenter's square.

-2. Clad the sides of the support frame
+Step #2: Clad the sides of the support frame

 After you have built the support frame, you can go ahead and clad the sides of the frame with 8 or 10mm tongue and groove.
 You can screw the cladding into the support frame.
 The best tool for cutting tongue and groove is the jigsaw.